 Solution:

-A 5,000 GPD solar-powered reverse osmosis system, based on AMPAC USA technology, was installed by a global NGO.
+A global NGO installed a 5,000 GPD solar-powered reverse osmosis system, built with AMPAC USA technology.

 Outcome:

-The system now purifies brackish water into potable water for more than 800 residents daily.
-Waterborne illnesses have decreased significantly.
-Women and children, once burdened by fetching water from miles away, now have access right in their community.
+Now, the system turns brackish water into drinking water for over 800 residents every day.
+Waterborne illnesses have dropped a lot.
+Women and children, who used to walk for miles to get water, now have it right in their village.

 Key Benefit: